Sumandora/tarasande/README.md

   - Items are classes with getSpace, draw(orientation, axis start, axis end)
   - Right click for values in classes
 - SafeWalk: Onground only sneak
+- Rename all accessor methods to have a "tarasande_" prefix

 ## Notes
 - Matrix Bots never sneak (might be applicable to other bots)